SETI@home: Results

-Astronomer Seth Shostak stated in 2004 that he expects to get a conclusive signal and proof of alien contact between 2020 and 2025, based on the Drake equation.
-This implies that a prolonged effort may benefit SETI@home, despite its (present) twenty-year run without success in ETI detection.

 Technology

 Anybody with an at least intermittently Internet-connected computer was able to participate in SETI@home by running a free program that downloaded and analyzed radio telescope data.

 Observational data were recorded on 2-terabyte SATA hard disk drives fed from the Arecibo Telescope in Puerto Rico, each holding about 2.5 days of observations, which were then sent to Berkeley.
 Arecibo does not have a broadband Internet connection, so data must go by postal mail to Berkeley.
 Once there, it is divided in both time and frequency domains work units of 107 seconds of data, or approximately 0.35 megabytes (350 kilobytes or 350,000 bytes), which overlap in time but not in frequency.
 These work units are then sent from the SETI@home server over the Internet to personal computers around the world to analyze.

 Data was merged into a database using SETI@home computers in Berkeley.
 Interference was rejected, and various pattern-detection algorithms were applied to search for the most interesting signals.

 The project used CUDA for GPU processing starting in 2015.

 In 2016 SETI@home began processing data from the Breakthrough Listen project.